Day Trading Tips, FAQ & More

 I saw your free news indicator for NinjaTrader but I use a different platform.
 Do you have a solution?

 Yes, you can check out the Day Trade to Win News Calendar

 .
 Upcoming news events that affect day trading are displayed in your web browser.
 On the top of the page, you'll see real-time headline news.
 Below, you'll be scrolled to the closest news event.
 The closest events are always highlighted.
 You should stay out of the markets when a High or Medium impact event is taking place.
 Fifteen minutes later, you're usually safe to go back in.
 Click the Help button on the Calendar page to find more tips.

 How long is your Private Mentorship Program?
 How many hours is it per week?

 Our Private Mentorship Program is eight weeks in duration.
-One-one-one training is three days each week (an hour each session).
-Group Mentorship is twice a week (1.5 hours each session).
-We will do our best to accommodate your schedule and time zone.
+Individual and Group Mentorship are alike in that both normally have training twice a week for an hour each session.
+With Individual Mentorship, we will do our best to accommodate your schedule and time zone.
+Individual Mentorship can be tailored to fit more weekly classes or less depending on your schedule.
 Eight weeks allots students enough time to learn how to day trade and put into practice the many methods of price action taught.
 In addition, students are exposed to two months of daily market activity – perfect for observing market behavior and asking questions.